siliconflow/onediff/README.md

 ## Business inquiry

-If you need ComfyUI or quant support or any other more advanced features, please send an email to caishenghang@oneflow.org to tell us about your use case and requirements!
+If you need ComfyUI or quant support or any other more advanced features, please send an email to caishenghang@oneflow.org to tell us about your **use case, deployment scale and requirements**!!

 |                      | OneDiff Open Source | OneDiff Pro |
 | -------------------- | ------------------- | ----------- |